-The webinar will highlight the ways in which the global pandemic has encouraged non-profit organizations in Canada’s international cooperation sector to adapt their public engagement and global citizenship education programs and activities to the online world.
+The webinar highlighted the ways in which the global pandemic has encouraged non-profit organizations in Canada’s international cooperation sector to adapt their public engagement and global citizenship education programs and activities to the online world.
 What are the associated strengths and challenges with this change?
 To what extent are these programs effective in targeting diverse groups?

 Follow #ICNEngage to join the conversation.

 Joel Simpson is the Founder and Co-Chairperson of the Society Against Sexual Orientation Discrimination (SASOD) in Guyana.
 He holds a Bachelor of Laws Degree from the University of Guyana.
 He is a Chevening scholar with a Master of Laws Degree in Human Rights Law from the University of Nottingham in the United Kingdom.
 His research interests include homophobia, human rights, gender, vulnerability, sexual health, stigma, and discrimination.
 He has extensive experience in these areas, having worked as the UNESCO Human Rights Researcher at the HIV Education Unit at the University of the West Indies (UWI) St. Augustine and Human Rights Associate at the United Nations Development Programme (UNDP) country office in Guyana.
 He is the co-founder of the Trinidad and Tobago Anti Violence Project (TTAVP).
 He also sits on the Advisory Committee to the LGBT Rights Programme at Human Rights Watch (HRW) and is a member of the International Lesbian Gay Bisexual Transgender and Intersex Law Association (ILGLaw), among many other regional and international affiliations.